JanC83/TEAD/README.md

 # TEAD
-Some test cases I have automated
+Some test cases I have automated.
+I did not update them for some time so at the moment they contain some bugs.